 Tengxiang Zhang is an Assistant Research Scientist at Institute of Computing Technology, Chinese Academy of Sciences, where he works at the Pervasive Computing Research Center.
-Dr. Zhang’s research lies in the technical side of ubiquitous computing and human computer interaction with a goal of merging the physical and digital worlds.
-He builds self-sustainable sensing and interactive systems to enable spontaneous and smooth flow of information and energy among computers and everyday things.
+Dr. Zhang’s research lies in the technical side of ubiquitous computing and human computer interaction.
+He works on pervasive sensing and interaction techniques and systems to enable access to the digital world anytime anywhere.
 He publishes on top-venues including CHI and IMWUT, and has been honored with two paper awards.
-His previous work falls into three categories: 1) Sensing Tags; 2) Finger Wearables; 3) Interconnection Techniques, which are summarized in Research Overview and Research Statement.
+His previous work falls into three categories: 1) Self-sustainable sensing tags to make everyday things ‘smart’; 2) Resource-constrained interaction techniques for direct interaction with such things; 3) Novel wearables that work with the tags to enable more interaction possibilities.
+Such work is summarized in Research Overview and also presented in this talk.

 PhD in Computer Science, 2016-2019